Farrhouq/Inpt-report/README.md

 - The `sV` flag indicates a service discovery scan.
 - The `iL` flag is used to input the IP addresses from a file.
 In this case, I used the output file from the host discovery file as the input to this scan (`online_hosts.txt`).
-- The `oG` flag indicates that the output be in a greppable format, which is easy to extract the results from.
-It requires an output file name, which is given as `service_scan.gnmap`.
+- The `oG` flag indicates that the output is to be put in a greppable format, making it easy to extract the results from it.
+It requires an output file name, `service_scan.gnmap`.

-In order to effectively use our results in later specific attacks, it would be more convenient to sort the services discovered into their respective protocols.
+To effectively use our results in later specific attacks, it would be more convenient to sort the services discovered into their respective protocols.
 Since our output file was saved in a greppable format, we can achieve this using `grep`:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/5.png)

-- The `mkdir` command is used to create a new folder for better organisation of the protocol specific results.
+- The `mkdir` command creates a new folder to organise the protocol-specific results.

-Similar can be done for the other protocols: (mysql, vnc, rdp, smtp, telnet, netbios-ssn, microsoft-ds) as follows:
+A similar can be done for the other protocols: (`mysql`, `vnc`, `rdp`, `smtp`, `telnet`, `netbios-ssn`, `microsoft-ds`) as follows:

 ![](https://github.com/Farrhouq/Inpt-report/blob/main/images/6.png)